Operator calls from CRM

 A missing call button is almost never an operator error:

-• you don't have the right to make calls — request access from the administrator;
+- you don't have call permission or an assigned extension — request access and an extension from the administrator;

 If the button is there but the call doesn't go through, tell the administrator: the problem is usually in the provider settings or access rights, not in the deal itself.